SentinelFi/build_35_submission/readme.md

 -  Address and implement all audit findings, update documentation, and finalize deployment configurations to prepare for mainnet launch.
 - **Timeline:** 6 months after receiving funds

 - **Completion Criteria:** We will successfully pass the audit with support from **Stellar LaunchKit**, having resolved all critical and high-risk issues.
-We also would have deployed all our contract on Mainnet and have launched a Clsoed Beta.
+We also would have deployed all our contracts on Mainnet and have launched a Closed Beta.

-*Note: The budget hereto meet audit standards (not the audit cost itself), it is also to fix audit issues as the arise*
+*Note: The budget hereto meet audit standards (not the audit cost itself), it is also to fix audit issues as they arise*

 ## Budget
 138,400